elmtree-askmo/cloudcannon-app/content/learn/engineering/describe-the-electrical-characteristics-of-an-ideal-inductor-in-a-sinusoidal-ac-regime.md

     subject: Engineering
     url: /learn/engineering/questions/describe-the-electrical-characteristics-of-active-and-passive-bipoles-in-ac-sinusoidal-circuits
 related_article4:
-    id: 169850
+    id: 169861
     title: >-
-        What is the difference between a node and a loop in circuit analysis?
+        How are phasor diagrams used in the analysis of RLC circuits?
     subject: Engineering
+    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
+related_article5:
+    id: 169861
+    title: >-
+        How are phasor diagrams used in the analysis of RLC circuits?
+    subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-a-node-and-a-loop-in-circuit-analysis
+    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
 ---

 &nbsp;